dirigible-io/dirigible-io.github.io/docs-blogs/docs/2022/08/10/gcp-gke-dns-istio-letsencrypt-postgresql-keycloak.md

   * Node Workload Identity
     ![node-workload-identity](/img/posts/20220810/node-workload.png)

-## Istio configuration
+## Istio Configuration

 !!! info "Note"
-    - In this article we will configure istioctl to use the configmaps from 1-14-3 revision.
+    - In this article we will configure istioctl to use the configmaps from the 1-14-3 revision.
 We can run multiple versions of Istio concurrently and can specify exactly which revision gets applied in the tooling.

   * Enable the specific GKE cluster as the default cluster to be used for the remaining commands